 The Doha International Family Institute (DIFI) and the Qatar National Research Fund (QNRF) have launched the OSRA research grant which is an annual research grant on Arab families and family policy related issues.
-The goal of this call is to encourage research on families, marriage, parenting and parenthood, and divorce that contributes to the development of evidence-based policies and programs to promote the well-being of families.
+The goal of this call is to encourage research on Behavioral Issues Research, Family cohesion, Family Well being and Protection and Marriage and Divorce, Parenthood and Parenting research related to families that contributes to the development of evidence-based policies and programs to promote the well-being of families.

 The grant awards each proposal team up to US $50, 000 for a maximum period of one year.
 Grants will be made to the most innovative ideas received and selected through a competitive peer review process– and will be divided among the investigators/institutions comprising collaborative teams.

 Responsiveness to Challenges